Certified ISMS Compliance

 Even if you are implementing an ISMS compliant Cloud Foundation for a large variety of applications, it makes sense to identify a couple of specific use cases to start with.
 There is a good chance you will identify a handful of application types that you want to accommodate for in the future.
-E.g. you can have cloud-native applications in contrast to applications that require on-premise connectivity, representing different Cloud Zones of your Cloud Foundation.
+E.g. you can have cloud-native applications in contrast to applications that require on-premise connectivity, representing different Landing Zones of your Cloud Foundation.

 Provide Standard Security Templates